Small Love Potion Price Reaches $0.27 (SLP)

-Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the U.S. dollar during the one day period ending at 23:00 PM E.T. on August 21st.
-During the last week, Small Love Potion has traded 3.7% higher against the U.S. dollar.
-Small Love Potion has a market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
-One Small Love Potion coin can currently be bought for approximately $0.27 or 0.00000718 BTC on popular exchanges.
+Small Love Potion (CURRENCY:SLP) traded up 2.5% against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on August 27th.
+In the last seven days, Small Love Potion has traded up 3.7% against the US dollar.
+One Small Love Potion coin can now be bought for approximately $0.27 or 0.00000718 BTC on exchanges.
+Small Love Potion has a market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.